JamiJ/WorksenseArchArmPi/README.md

 # WorksenseArchArmPi
+No longer updated as of problems with Arch linux / not enough knowledge in Arch

 Arch ARM Worksense install script for arch based distros.\
 This script will install Arch ARM based linux for Raspberry Pi 2 / 3 (SD CARD)\
 When installed to SD card Raspberry will launch with Arch ARM. \